Assimilate/moxup/README.md

 ```javascript
 getProfilePictures(amount, gender)
 ```
-will return a JSON object array with urls for profile pictures.
+will return a promise, JSON object array, with urls for profile pictures.
 A maximum of 10 pictures per function call is allowed.